RistovaIvona/Bank-Marketing/README.md

  <a href="https://github.com/RistovaIvona/BankClassification/commit/fc01a98eaac76965e19f3df831610e07a148a7b3"><img width="30%" height="30%" src="https://github.com/RistovaIvona/Bank-Marketing/blob/master/documentation/housing.png"></a>
 </p>

 <p>These categorial fueatures (marital status, education and houseing) have not impact on supcription rate.
-Exception from this conclusion is the feature education, becouse the subcription rate of the iliterate shows higer rate of subscription.This is expected because this group does not have knowledge for better and sofisticated kinds of investment. <p>
+Exception from this conclusion is the feature education, because the subcription rate of the iliterate shows higer rate of subscription.This is expected because this group does not have knowledge for better and sofisticated kinds of investment. <p>

 <p align="center"><a href="https://github.com/RistovaIvona/BankClassification/commit/fc01a98eaac76965e19f3df831610e07a148a7b3"><img width="60%" height="60%" src="https://github.com/RistovaIvona/BankClassification/blob/master/documentation/sub%20by%20month.png"></a>